flaneurette/Emergency-USB-Kit/README.md

 ### DSL (damnsmalllinux) 50MB

-Yes, an ISO with a Linux OS just 50MB! (useful to have for older or embeded systems)
+Yes, an ISO with a Linux OS just 50MB! (useful to have for older or embedded systems)

 https://www.damnsmalllinux.org/